Adhito/poc-devsecops-cicd-ver-1.0-vm-virtualbox/README.md

 **Sub-Stage 2.1: Setup & Install SonarQube (Docker & Docker-Compose):**
-- Install SonarQube and Trivy on the VM instance to scan for vulnerabilities with Docker Standalone
+- Install SonarQube on the VM instance to scan for vulnerabilities with Docker Standalone

     ```bash
     ## Sonarqube Standalone
     docker run -d --name sonar -p 9000:9000 sonarqube:lts-community
     ```

-- Install SonarQube and Trivy on the VM instance to scan for vulnerabilities with Docker Compose
+- Install SonarQube on the VM instance to scan for vulnerabilities with Docker Compose

     ```bash
     ## Sonarqube & PostgreSQL To Store Data